Kramers Nodal Line Metals

 \section{Abstract}

-Recently, it was pointed out that all chiral crystals with spin-orbit coupling (SOC) are Kramers Weyl semimetals (KWSs) which possess Weyl points pinned at time-reversal invariant momenta.
-In this work, we show that all achiral non-centrosymmetric materials with SOC belong to a new class of topological materials, which we term Kramers nodal line metals (KNLMs).
+Recently, it was pointed out that all chiral crystals with spin-orbit coupling (SOC) can be Kramers Weyl semimetals (KWSs) which possess Weyl points pinned at time-reversal invariant momenta.
+In this work, we show that all achiral non-centrosymmetric materials with SOC can be a new class of topological materials, which we term Kramers nodal line metals (KNLMs).
 In KNLMs, there are doubly degenerate lines, which we call Kramers nodal lines (KNLs), connecting time-reversal invariant momenta.
-The KNLs create Dirac type band touching points at SOC split Fermi surfaces.
-Due to the touching points, the KNLs create two types of Fermi surfaces, namely, the spindle torus type and the octdong type.
-The octdong type Fermi surfaces are particularly interesting.
-They are formed by the touching of an electron pocket and a hole pocket on the KNLs, and all the states on the Fermi surface are described by two-dimensional massless Dirac Hamiltonians.
-Due to the Dirac fermions, materials with octdong Fermi surfaces support linear optical conductance in the bulk and quantized optical conductance in thin films.
+The KNLs create two types of Fermi surfaces, namely, the spindle torus type and the octdong type.
+Interestingly, all the electrons on octdong Fermi surfaces are described by two-dimensional massless Dirac Hamiltonians.
+These materials support quantized optical conductance in thin films.
 We further show that KNLMs can be regarded as parent states of KWSs.
-As an example, we demonstrate how a single Kramers Weyl point can be created near the Fermi energy by straining achiral BiTeI.
-Therefore, we conclude that all non-centrosymmetric metals with SOC are topological, as they are either KWSs or KNLMs.
+Therefore, we conclude that all non-centrosymmetric metals with SOC are topological, as they can be either KWSs or KNLMs.